jstrnbrg/The-history-of-Money-Bitcoin/README.md

 ### 7. Why bitcoin
 #### Forks & Altcoins
-- (if not shitcoins ;-), illusion of next bitcoin and why they are doomed to near zero monetary value compared to Bitcoin
+- illusion of next bitcoin
+- why they are doomed to go to zero
 #### Game theory , Schelling point, Lindy effect, network effect etc...
 _______________________________________________